learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed the "Mismatched rooms and meeting times" and "Classes not completely scheduled or with gaps" scheduling checks for classes with assigned floating resources.
 - Fixed the teachers with limited availability scheduling check for cases where teachers somehow had no availability.
 - Fixed the highlighting on the ajax scheduler for when a user is trying to schedule a single-block class on a day with a single lunch block.
+- Added scheduling checks to the ajax scheduler that let you see if there are any errors or inconsistencies with how classes have been scheduled (e.g., capacity mismatches, resource mismatches, availability mismatches, double-booked teachers).
+This does not include all checks from the scheduling checks module, and we plan to keep the scheduling checks module around for the foreseeable future.

 Onsite changes
 ~~~~~~~~~~~~~~